 - Identify organizational metrics to consistently track progress toward core strategic objectives.

 In closing, this dynamic workforce development strategy is a marathon and not a sprint.
 Therefore, it is imperative that IT Leaders find a variety of ways to consistently model the same workplace behaviors and core competencies that they are committed to developing across the entire IT organization.
 Most importantly, IT Leaders must always remember to be resilient, celebrate their successes, learn from their mistakes, and enjoy the journey!

-To learn more about how to successfully attract, develop, and retain the next generation of IT talent- register for the Forging A Workplace Culture That Attracts and Retains IT Talent webinar, live on June 10th at 11 AM/EST.
+Learn more about how to successfully attract, develop, and retain the next generation of IT talent.